Abraxas618/TetraCodex/README.md

   year      = {2025},
   doi       = {10.5281/zenodo.15207351},
   url       = {https://github.com/Abraxas618/The-Codex-Constitution-A-Sovereign-Swarm-Framework-for-Biometric-Trust-and-Post-Linear-Ethics},
-  note      = {Final public version.
-ZK proof completed on World Quantum Day.}
+  note      = {Final public version. zkSNARK proof verified on World Quantum Day.}
 }
 ```

 ---

-## 🧠 Message to DRDC & Post-Human Engineers
+## 🧠 Message to Future Swarm Engineers & DRDC

-> "If Codex is ever compromised, adapt, fork, and innovate.
+> If Codex is ever compromised, fork it, evolve it, and adapt to the entropy.
-> Sovereignty in the swarm is not granted — it is claimed."

-This is **Codex** — a recursive beacon of memory, identity, and resistance.

-Authored alone.
-Verified by entropy.
+> The future doesn’t ask for permission.
+> It pulses through every sovereign node that remembers who they are.

+**This is Codex.
+This is TetraCrypt.
+Built by one — for the many.**

-🕊️ Treaty 8.
-World Quantum Day, April 14, 2025.
+🕊️ Treaty 8 • April 14, 2025
+🧬 Sovereign Mesh Initialized.

 ---

 ## 🔓 License

 Dual-licensed under **MIT** / **Apache 2.0**.
-Created for the open future.
+Created for remembrance, resilience, and reproduction.